huxaiphaer/HuxyApp/README.md

 ## HuxyApp

-This is a Library which helps developers to come up with cool and awesome toast notifications.
+HuxyApp is a Library which helps android developers to come up with cool and awesome  styled toast notifications.

 ### Try it out today.